 Beyond sentiment analysis

-So straightforward and ubiquitous is sentiment analysis that is has become passé, a club in the bag of most organizations currently using CRM.
+So straightforward and ubiquitous is sentiment analysis that it has become passé -- just another club in the golf bag of most organizations currently using CRM.
 NLP makes such a simple and obvious contribution in this domain that it seems equally obvious that it's capable of much more.

 Teaching better teaching